-This Formosa Oolong is named after Mount Dung Ding whose fertile slopes produce some of the worlds finest teas.Tea production began here in the 1850’s when tea planters from the Chinese province of Fujian emigrated to the small island and recognized its potential for growing Camellia sinensis.
+This Formosa Oolong is named after Mount Dung Ding whose fertile slopes produce some of the world’s finest teas.
+Production began here in the 1850’s.
+Tea planters from the Chinese province of Fujian emigrated to the small island and recognized the potential for growing Camellia sinensis.

 Many centuries ago a Chinese philosopher noted that the leaves of Oolong teas should

--should have creases like the leather boot of a Tatar horseman,
+-crease like the leather boot of a Tatar horseman,

--should curl like the dewlap of a mighty bullock’ and
+-curl like the dewlap of a mighty bullock’ and

--should unfold like a mist rising out of a ravine’.
+-unfold like a mist rising out of a ravine’.

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

-Use boiling water and allow your Dung Ding Oolong Tea to steep as little as 3 minutes or as much as 6 minutes.
-For each of the following steeps use boiling water and double the steep time.
+Use boiling water and allow your tea to steep as little as 3 minutes or as much as 6 minutes.
+For each of the following steeps, use boiling water and double the steep time.
 Dung Ding Oolong Tea can be steeped at least 3 times and depending on the steep times, as many as 6 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
+Similiarly, consider blending the first steep with the following steeps to balance the tea.

 Store in a dry place.